 With effort-driven scheduling the duration of the task will shorten when more workers are added because the work is divided over the resources.

-Understanding Task Typing
+Understanding Task Types

 Each task will be assigned a task type when the task is added to the schedule.
 Task types work hand-in-hand with the effort-driven option discussed above.
 Task types will determine how a task is scheduled and will have an effect on the assignment of the resources to the task.
-Task types are considered unique per task and should be set on a task by task basis.
+Task types are considered unique per task and may be set on a task by task basis.

-The option will be setting is to establish the defaul task type you would like each task to acquire when it is entered.
+The option - setting is to establish the default task type you would like each task to acquire when it is entered.
 Task types may be changed to match the needs of the tasks at a later point in time.

 MS Project 2013 allows for the following 3 task types: